natcap/invest.users-guide/source/habitat_risk_assessment.rst

    Choose "No score" to exclude this criteria from your assessment.

-7. **Connectivity rating (biotic habitats only):.** Larval dispersal and close spacing of habitat patches increases the recovery potential of a habitat by increasing the chance that incoming propagules can re-establish a population in a disturbed area.
+7. **Connectivity rating (biotic habitats only).** Larval dispersal and close spacing of habitat patches increases the recovery potential of a habitat by increasing the chance that incoming propagules can re-establish a population in a disturbed area.

    We use the following categories to classify HIGH, MEDIUM and LOW connectivity: